New Zealand Conservative Party: Foundation

 Meurant had led the New Zealand Police's high-profile "Red Squad" during the controversial 1981 Springbok Tour.
 He became a National Party MP in 1987 and won re-election as such in 1990 and in 1993.
-Meurant often clashed with the leadership of the National Party over Maori policy, and was regarded as one of the leading dissidents within the National caucus at the time.
+Meurant often clashed with the leadership of the National Party over Māori policy, and was regarded as one of the leading dissidents within the National caucus at the time.
 Eventually, in September 1994, Meurant decided to break away from National and to establish his own party, adopting the name "Right of Centre" (or "ROC").
 The acronym represented Meurant's right-wing economic philosophy of privatisation of government assets.

 The new party was originally conceived by former National MPs Rob Munro (formerly a lieutenant-colonel in the New Zealand Army), lawyer Graham Reeves, and Meurant.
 Munro and Reeves had lost their National seats in 1993.
 Meurant remained in Parliament but was an implacable critic of Prime Minister Jim Bolger.
 To some extent the new party represented an opportunity for the former MPs to re-enter parliament.
 However, as the 1996 general election loomed, Munro retreated to obscurity and Reeves returned to the National Party fold to contest the unwinnable Tukituki electorate seat for National.